javajosh/pim/pim.server.node/readme.md

 $ node server.js  # server.js
 ..
 ```

+(You'll want to install [nvm](https://github.com/nvm-sh/nvm) and then `nvm install 14` and then `nvm use 14`)
-Note: This project is not sensitive to git, docker, node or browser versions.
-Or even library versionbs.
+Note: This project is *generally* not sensitive to git, docker, node or browser versions.
+Or even library versions.
 But it also doesn't go out of it's way to be compatible with unusual environments.
-These instructions are given for Linux, but they apply equally to Windows and macOS.
+These instructions are given for Linux, but they apply equally to Windows and macOS with some small modifications.

 # Debugging